johnr14/qmk_custom/README.md

 # qmk_custom
-My qmk bindings for my Keychron Q1
+My qmk bindings for my Keychron Q1.

+This is a WIP and to help me know where I am at in my customization.

 ## Info

 I don't want to remap layers on via, so I made all changes to the source code.
 That way, if I get an other QMK keyboard, it's going to be easy to use those configurations.
+For it to work, **layer 0 must not be changed from default US layout**.

 Maximum number of layers is 16, so I will set it up that way.

 For easy reminder, you can press XXXX to launch image viewer of layer image.
-For it to work, put the images in ~/.qmk/layerimages/0-15.png
+For it to work, put the images in ~/.qmk/layerimages/keychron-q1_0-15.png

-Keyboard layout information :
+### Keyboard layout information :

+My keyboard image here.

-Minimal configuration :
+#### Minimal configuration :
-On the left of the space bar, the following keys are there : KC_LCTL, KC_LGUI, KC_LALT On the right of the space bar, the following keys are there : KC_RALT, KC_APP, KC_
+On the left of the space bar, the following keys are there : KC_LCTL, KC_LGUI, KC_LALT

+On the right of the space bar, the following keys are there : KC_RALT, KC_APP, KC_RIGHT_CTRL

+Unused modifier : KC_RIGHT_GUI

+On Keychron Q1 : Inverted L keys on top right starting from left then going down : KC_DOWN KC_INSERT KC_PRIOR KC_PAGE_DOWN KC_HOME

+Keys are have the following keycaps :  PRINTSC MENU INSERT PAGEUP PAGEDOWN

+## TODO
+1. Get navigation keys working
+2.

 MOD-TAP :